ranifarhat/Y1YL-Labs/Session 2, JS 1/README.md

 # Javascript I - Lab

 ## Objective:
-In this lab, you will familiarize yourself with Javascript, You will write your first JS code by using Input/Output functions, variables, numbers and strings.
+In this lab, you will familiarize yourself with Javascript, JS for short, You will write your first JS code by using Input/Output functions, variables, numbers and strings... as well as start grasping the idea of using DOM in JS and having more control over your HTML pages!